active-logic/uta/Documentation/Notes/Notes.md

 # Notes

+## The weird case of how Howl files are not in VCS

+Not sure exactly what to make of this.
+The immediate reason this happens is Howl files are under Assets; which is fine with a regular Unity project.

+But in the case of a UPM library "Assets/Foo", only Foo is under VCS.

+For now let's see if I can configure the Howl root.

 ## ImportConfig is too long, poorly named etc...
 (6.30)

 The first thing we're going to do here is move serialization to a utility class.